-The COVID-19 pandemic has claimed the lives of more than 751,399 people and infected more than 20.7 million people globally, with numbers still rising.
-In the United States alone, there are more than 5.2 million cases cases as of August 13, and more than 166,750 people have died.
+The Covid-19 pandemic has claimed the lives of more than 4.1 million people and infected more than 192 million people globally, with numbers still rising.
+In the United States alone, there are more than 34.2 million cases cases as of July 23, and more than 610,000 people have died.

-Humanity & Inclusion's field teams have launched their most expansive emergency response in 38 years.
-Our goal: ensure the people we assist every day—people with disabilities or chronic health conditions, people with injuries, refugees, and especially older people—have the support they need to be protected from the virus.
+Humanity & Inclusion's field teams have launched their most expansive emergency response in 39 years.
+Our goal: ensure the people we assist every day—people with disabilities or chronic health conditions, people with injuries, refugees, and especially aging adults—have the support they need to be protected from the virus.

 Protecting the most vulnerable

-As COVID-19 takes aim at our planet's most vulnerable neighbors, Humanity & Inclusion donors are ensuring that people with disabilities, people with injuries from conflict, children, women, and especially older people have the information--and even the soap products--to stay healthy.
+As Covid-19 continues to take aim at our planet's most vulnerable neighbors, Humanity & Inclusion donors are ensuring that people with disabilities, people with injuries from conflict, children, women, and especially older people have the information—and even the soap products—to stay healthy.

-Donor support has helped launch or adjust more than 170 projects to help beneficiaries and staff keep the virus at bay.
-These projects also help beneficiaries during their countries' lock downs.
+Donor support has helped launch or adjust more than 170 projects to help more than 2.2 million people we serve and staff keep the virus at bay.
+These projects also help people during their countries' lock downs.
 An example of projects include awareness and prevention actions in Algeria, Bangladesh, Bolivia, Colombia, Ethiopia, Haiti, Libya, Madagascar, Mali, Sierra Leone, and other countries.

 Help us reach as many people as possible.